bryanbraun/tiffany.blog/_posts/2020-07-07-new-place-chronicles.md

 ## Getting there

 These are the most exciting parts of the apartment, the places I spend the most time.
 My bedroom is just meh.
-The bathrooms have tech in them but they're *bathrooms* and completely unrelevant.
+The bathrooms have tech in them but they're *bathrooms* and completely irrelevant.

 I like it here.
 I still long for my last place but I am here now and I like it.